Naitik7848/Real_Time_Canny_Edge_Detection_on_FPGA/README.md

 # Real-Time Canny Edge Detection with OV7670 Video Streaming

 This project demonstrates a real-time implementation of the Canny edge detection algorithm using the OV7670 camera module on the Nexys-A7 FPGA.
-Developed as part of a summer internship with teammates Gaurav and Naitik, and under the guidance of Dr. Ankur Changla, the project aims to explore hardware-based computer vision applications.
+Developed as part of a summer internship with teammates Vedant and Gaurav, and under the guidance of Dr. Ankur Changla, the project aims to explore hardware-based computer vision applications.
 We also explored the potential for ASIC implementation for future projects.

 ## Table of Contents
 - [Project Overview](#project-overview)